Porgramming-Hero-web-course/batch-4-assignment-1-hzamanshohag/blog-1.md

 ### The significance of union and intersection types in Typescript.

-* We can use a type between the two types through union type.
-As a result of union type complex type work can be done easily.
-Using union type results in fewer types being written.
-* When two types can be used together, the middle of the intersection.
+- Union type allows us to use any type between those two types.
+Because of union type, complex types of work are quite easy.
+Due to union type, it requires less writing of types.
+When any two types can be used together, the middle of the intersection can be used.
+You generally can use union values-for example, assign or test for equality-without knowing the exact type.
+The intersection type is a way of combining multiple types into one in TypeScript.
+You can mix several types together to create a new type that contains all the properties of the original types.